misleb/mego2/README.md

 - [x] Allow Google users to set a local password
 - [x] Create a DB column "type" and use constants for valid column names (avoid invalid SQL whenever possible)
+- [x] Remove automatic migrations on tests and server startup.
+It's just too slow.
+- [ ] Client should decide if user.SetPassword = true, not the server
 - [ ] Allow anyone to change password or name
 - [ ] Enforce password strength frontend and backend
 - [ ] Expand test coverage for shared packages